top of page

 This sutra has been the hardest one to translate so far.

-I have read and listened to many explanations and spent a great deal of time bringing them together into one clear voice.
-I wish I could include all the insights, but doing so would make it too difficult to follow—especially for those reading this sutra for the first time or who have just started this journey.
+I have read and listened to many explanations and spent a great deal of time weaving them into one clear voice.
+These lines hold many layers of meaning.
+I wish I could include every insight, but doing so would make the text difficult to follow—especially for those encountering this sutra for the first time.

 A Note on the Translation

-This sutra was first revealed in 1926, before Patriarch Zhang and Matriarch Sun were officially named the 18th Patriarch and Matriarch in 1930.
-At that time, many of the events described had not yet occurred, so most of the verbs in this translation are written in the future tense—except for those referring to events that had already taken place or were in progress.
+• This sutra was first revealed in 1926, before Patriarch Zhang and Matriarch Sun were officially named the 18th Patriarch and Matriarch in 1930.
+At that time, many of the events described had not yet occurred, so most of the verbs in this translation are written in the future tense, except for those referring to events that had already taken place or were already unfolding.

-The original Chinese text is written in a prophetic style, using symbolic language to describe things that haven’t happened yet.
-Some of those events—mostly in the first part of the sutra—have already come true, so that section can now be explained more clearly.
-It’s like a genie has been let out of the bottle—what was once a mystery has now come to light.
-But much of the sutra still speaks of the future, and no one can say for sure if today’s understanding is completely accurate.
-As time goes on and Heaven’s plan continues to unfold, this translation may need to be updated to reflect a clearer truth.
+• The original Chinese text is written in a prophetic style, using symbolic language to describe what had not yet happened.
+Some of those events—mostly in the first part of the sutra—have now come to pass, so that section can be explained with greater clarity.
+It is as if what was once hidden has gradually come into the light.
+Yet much of the sutra still speaks of what is to come, and no one can say with certainty that today’s understanding is complete.
+As time goes on and Heaven’s plan continues to unfold, this translation may need further revision so that it reflects an even clearer truth.

-Some lines are translated more literally to preserve their deeper meaning, while others are left in pinyin because they require extensive explanation.
-This allows readers space to reflect, interpret, and discover more as they study the scripture.
+• Some lines are translated more literally to preserve their deeper meaning, while others are left in pinyin because they require fuller explanation.
+This gives readers space to reflect, interpret, and discover more as they continue to study the scripture.

-For the timeline of events and interpretations, I mostly followed the information provided in Video Series 3.
+• For the timeline of events and related interpretations, I have mainly followed the information presented in Video Series 3.

 An Insight I Never Expected

 I came to know this sutra because I felt a quiet urging to translate it.
 As I worked through its verses, tears came to my eyes again and again.
-I was deeply moved by Eternal Mother’s compassion—Her longing for all Her children to return and grow—and by the great vows made by the Buddhas.
-Her love is greater than anything I have ever known, and never have I felt so close to Her.
+I was deeply moved by the compassion of Eternal Mother—the longing for every child to grow and return—and by the great vows made by the Buddhas.
+That love is greater than anything I have ever known.
+Never before have I felt so close to that presence.

-I also felt a deep and humbling shame that I hadn’t understood it until now.
-That insight alone shows the power of this sutra.
-I never imagined this would be the blessing of my work when I first began.
-I am truly grateful for the chance to share Mother’s boundless love with others.
+I also felt a deep and humbling shame that I had not understood it until now.
+That realization alone shows the power of this sutra.
+When I first began, I never imagined that such a blessing was hidden within this work.
+I am truly grateful for the chance to share this boundless love with others.

 May this sutra stir your heart to answer Heaven’s calling.

-What follows is my sincere effort to share the heart of the sutra.
-May any merit from this work be dedicated to those suffering in the realm of hungry ghosts.
+What follows is my sincere effort to share its heart.
+May any merit from this work be dedicated to those who suffer in the realm of hungry ghosts.

 ----------------------------------------------------------------------------------------------------------------------------------